luiscardenas97/CSE_212/1-queue.md

 * >``` if len(list) = 0 ```: It checks if the queue is empty.
 If it's, it returns true

-## Example: Printer Manager Using a Queue
+## Example: Printer Manager Software Using a Queue
 In the example below, we will write a simple Printer Manager program, which will use a class to implement a queue.
 Every time this class is called, a list will be created where the elements of the queue will be added.
 The requirements for the software are the following:

 * Allow the user to add files to the queue to be printed.
 Maximum amount of files allowed is 10